Guspex/iris-python/README.md

 ```

 ## What does it do
-THe sample repository contains a simplest example of ObjectScript classe: ObjectScript method whith Python that returns value and method that creates a persistent record.
+The sample repository contains a simplest example of ObjectScript classe: ObjectScript method whith Python that returns value and method that creates a persistent record.

 1. Open IRIS terminal and run the ObjectScript Test() method to see if runs the script and returns values from IRIS: